 The midrange is especially peculiar, with the low-mids actually overemphasized, adding to the overall boominess, but the rest of the mids is underemphasized.
 It’s not even as if they were going for a V-shaped sound signature that just sacks the mids because the treble is underemphasized throughout.

 We have to say a few words about the phenomenal tracking and the almost non-existent distortion, but these things on their own won’t justify the aforementioned cons.

-So they’re not for critical listening, and certainly not for audiophiles, but what’s more most casual consumers won’t get the most of them either unless they’re really into contemporary bass-heavy genres.
-If you’re a certified bass head then you may be satisfied with what the original urBeats have to offer, but otherwise, we suggest taking a pass on these.
+So the urBeats are not for critical listening, and certainly not for audiophiles, but most casual consumers won’t get the most of them either unless they’re really into contemporary bass-heavy genres.
+If you’re a certified bass-head, you may be satisfied with what the original urBeats have to offer, but otherwise, we suggest taking a pass on these.

 It’s worth noting once again that these UrBeats are an older model.
-We’ll be reviewing the subsequent models shortly, which we’re hopeful are much better, so if you’ve decided to you want a pair of Beats, stay tuned to see which of them offer optimal value.
+We’ll be reviewing the subsequent models shortly, which we’re hopeful are much better, so if you’ve decided that you want a pair of Beats, stay tuned to see which one is worth it.